metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_envoy_config_v2_manifest.md

 Required:

-- `name` (String) Name is the name of a destination Kubernetes service that identifies trafficto be redirected.
+- `name` (String) Name is the name of a destination Kubernetes service that identifies traffic to be redirected.

 Optional:

-- `listener` (String) Listener specifies the name of the Envoy listener theservice traffic is redirected to.
-The listener must bespecified in the Envoy 'resources' of the sameCiliumEnvoyConfig.If omitted, the first listener specified in 'resources' isused.
+- `listener` (String) Listener specifies the name of the Envoy listener the service traffic is redirected to.
+The listener must be specified in the Envoy 'resources' of the same CiliumEnvoyConfig.
+If omitted, the first listener specified in 'resources' is used.
-- `namespace` (String) Namespace is the Kubernetes service namespace.In CiliumEnvoyConfig namespace this is overridden to the namespace of the CEC,In CiliumClusterwideEnvoyConfig namespace defaults to 'default'.
+- `namespace` (String) Namespace is the Kubernetes service namespace.
+In CiliumEnvoyConfig namespace this is overridden to the namespace of the CEC, In CiliumClusterwideEnvoyConfig namespace defaults to 'default'.
-- `ports` (List of String) Ports is a set of service's frontend ports that should be redirected to the Envoylistener.
+- `ports` (List of String) Ports is a set of service's frontend ports that should be redirected to the Envoy listener.
 By default all frontend ports of the service are redirected.